 Now in its second year, the Innovation Challenge exposes student teams to media entrepreneurship and the startup culture in the Ohio Valley.
-Student teams create products or services to address problems submitted by media industry entities.
-They develop business plans, prototypes and pitch their idea to industry professionals on Pitch Day in Spring 2014.
+Student teams created products or services to address problems submitted by media industry entities.
+They developed business plans, prototypes and pitched their idea to industry professionals on Pitch Day, April 21, 2014.

 Dean Scott Titsworth, Matt Digby, Glenn Janos, Leah Petrovich, Devin Bartolotta, Ryan Vibbert, and Sarah Tranelli hold their $10,000 grand prize from Ohio University.
 The team competed in the Scripps Innovation Challenge, crafting a strategy to get more young people to consume news. / Photos by Megan Westervel

 The Scripps Innovation Challenge is managed by the Scripps College of Communication at Ohio University.
 The competition grew out of a $3 million endowment for media innovation from the Scripps Howard Foundation.
 Past challenges have included such media issues as: